vikaskushwaha9oct/vikaskushwaha9oct.github.io/_pages/about.md

 Previously, I was a senior software engineer at Goldman sachs, where I worked on designing and developing libraries and frameworks spanning data visualization, data versioning, data contracts, document information extraction and automated data storage optimizers over my 10 years there.

-Before joining Goldman Sachs, I graduated from IIT kanpur with a B.Tech - M.Tech dual degree in CSE.
+Before joining Goldman Sachs, I graduated from IIT Kanpur with a B.Tech - M.Tech dual degree in CSE.
 My master's thesis was in the area of programming language design for parallel, distributed and concurrent programming.

 I am also interested in studying cultural systems, their various aspects and evolutions.
 What do we need to create a society ready for human flourishing?
 More specifically in Indian context, what community building systems (rooted in India's Dharmic way of thinking) can help us get there?
+Read my articles on this subject <a href='https://theprint.in/author/vikas-kushwaha/'>here</a>.

+I love visiting new places and trying out local cuisines.